API documentation

 "countryName": "United States",

-"block": 1
+"block": 1,

 }

-You would need to specify your API key in the X-Key header.
+You would need to specify your API key in the X-Key HTTP header.
 Here's how you would do it on the command line on a Linux machine:

-curl http://v2.api.iphub.info/ip/8.8.8.8 -H "X-Key: 123"
+curl https://v2.api.iphub.info/ip/8.8.8.8 -H "X-Key: 123"

 If you hit the rate limit, an HTTP 429 (Too Many Requests) status code will be returned.